thatlazyadmin/DeathStarScriptHub/Microsoft-Azure/CIS Assessment/README.md

 Blog: [That Lazy Admin](https://www.thatlazyadmin.com)

 This script is intended for educational and informational purposes only.
 Please review and test thoroughly before using it in a production environment.

+## Contact
+For any issues or contributions, please reach out to Shaun Hardneck at Shaun@thatlazyadmin.com

+## Collaboration
+If you're interested in collaborating on this project or have suggestions for improvements, please contact Shaun Hardneck.
+We welcome contributions from the community to make this script even more robust and comprehensive.
+You can reach out via email at Shaun@thatlazyadmin.com or connect through [ThatLazyAdmin](https://www.thatlazyadmin.com).

+Let's work together to enhance Azure security compliance and streamline the review process!